nfarrell/nfarrell/README.md

 ## 🎓 Certifications

-I possess a B.Sc in Software Development from Institute of Technology, Sligo (Class of 2014) and am proud to be a certified Azure DevOps Engineer, Umbraco certified professional and certified Scrum Master.
-These certifications have allowed me to demonstrate my ability to design and implement DevOps processes and practices, and has been a vital part of my career growth.
+I hold a B.Sc in Software Development from the Institute of Technology, Sligo (Class of 2014).
+I am a certified Azure DevOps Engineer, a Umbraco Certified Professional, and a Certified Scrum Master.
+These certifications have allowed me to showcase my capabilities in designing and implementing DevOps processes and practices.
+They have played a crucial role in my career growth.

 ## 🌍 Where to find me